How to Find the Right Infertility Support Group

 They expect you to talk when you’re not okay enough to talk

-You sit in a room — or a Zoom — with strangers.
+You sit in a room — or on a Zoom after work …sigh — with strangers.
 And when it’s your turn, you’re expected to explain what’s happening.

 But the hardest moments in infertility aren’t explainable.